-We believe that Part 10A of the Broadcasting Act on online communication service regulation does not apply to any of our content provided or communicated on the Internet before the date of commencement of Section 5 of the Online Safety (Miscellaneous Amendments) Act 2022, namely, February 1, 2023.
-For our content provided or communicated on the Internet after February 1, 2023, to which Part 10A of the Broadcasting Act applies, we note our ongoing obligation under Section 45A of the Broadcasting Act to ensure that we (a) provide a safe online environment for Singapore end-users that promotes responsible online behaviour, (b) deter objectionable online activity and prevent access to harmful content, (c) place adequate priority on the protection of Singapore end-users who are children of different age groups from exposure to content which may be harmful to them, and (d) be regulated in a manner that enables public interest considerations to be addressed.
-In connection therewith, we have in place internal procedures to stop egregious content from being communicated or provided on our online communication service, to compliance with the Broadcasting Act.
-But we cannot ensure that our internal procedures will always be effective and successful, Our failure to comply may result in administrative sanctions such as fines imposed by the IMDA.
+We highlight that Part 10A of the Broadcasting Act on online communication service regulation does not apply to any of our content provided or communicated on the internet before the date of February 1, 2023, the commencement of Section 5 of the Online Safety (Miscellaneous Amendments) Act 2022.
+For our content provided or communicated on the internet after February 1, 2023, to which Part 10A of the Broadcasting Act applies, we note our ongoing obligation under Section 45A of the Broadcasting Act to ensure that we (a) provide a safe online environment for Singapore end-users that promotes responsible online behavior, (b) deter objectionable online activity and prevent access to harmful content, (c) place adequate priority on the protection of Singapore end-users who are children of different age groups from exposure to content which may be harmful to them, and (d) be regulated in a manner that enables public interest considerations to be addressed.
+In connection therewith, we have in place internal procedures to stop egregious content from being communicated or provided on our online communication service, in full compliance with the Broadcasting Act.
+Such internal procedures include publishing a set of community guidelines on our online communication service that outlines our expectations for user behavior, implementing a complaints resolution process to promptly remove any egregious content, and utilizing a third-party content filtering system to prevent any egregious content from being communicated or provided on our online communication service, however, there can be no assurance that such internal procedures would always be adequate.
+Any failure to comply is an offence under Section 45E of the Broadcasting Act and may result in administrative sanctions such as fines of up to SGD\$1 million imposed by the Infocomm Media Development Authority.
+In the case of a continuing offence, further fines of up to SGD\$100,000 for every day or part of a day during which the offence continues after conviction may be imposed by the Infocomm Media Development Authority.

-The Broadcasting Act also prohibits the provision of certain broadcasting services, including internet content, in or from Singapore without a license issued by the IMDA.
+The Broadcasting Act also prohibits the provision of certain broadcasting services, including internet content, in or from Singapore without a license issued by the Infocomm Media Development Authority.
 The Broadcasting Act sets out an automatic class licensing scheme for computer online services provided by internet content providers.
-Under the Broadcasting (Class Licence) Notification, an internet content provider, which includes a corporation which provides any program for business purposes on the Internet, is automatically class-licensed without any need to make a specific application for licensing to the IMDA and are automatically subject to comply with the conditions of the class license set out under the Schedule of the Broadcasting (Class Licence) Notification and the Internet Code of Practice.
+Under the Broadcasting (Class Licence) Notification, an internet content provider, which includes a corporation which provides any program for business purposes on the internet, is automatically class-licensed without any need to make a specific application for licensing to the Infocomm Media Development Authority and are automatically subject to comply with the conditions of the class license set out under the Schedule of the Broadcasting (Class Licence) Notification and the Internet Code of Practice.